Codesota · Speech · Best for audiobooksHome/Speech/Best for audiobooks

 An audiobook is ten hours of the same voice.
 Tiny artifacts that a podcast listener forgives become intolerable at this length.
 The tools that work are the ones with SSML, custom lexicons, and character-voice switching.

 A manuscript does not go directly into a TTS endpoint.
-Every production-grade audiobook workflow has a splitter, an SSML authoring step, and a mastering pass.
+Every production-grade workflow has a splitter, an SSML authoring step, and a mastering pass.
+Skip any stage and you get a long, consistent monotone.

 Architecture